20101301-Alina-Hasan/Google-Autosuggestion-Scraper/README.md

-# Google Autosuggestion Scraper
+# Google Autosuggestion Scraper | Q1 Solution

 ## Overview
 This repository contains a Python script for scraping Google Autosuggestions.
-It was developed as part of the 4Beats INTERN TA & DevOps Q1 Solution.
+It was developed as part of the **4Beats INTERN TA & DevOps** screening.

 **Author:** Alina Hasan